TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 git branch --set-upstream-to=<remote-fork>/<remote-branch-to-track>
 ```

-*Note:* The syntax may vary slightly depending on your version of git.
+:arrow_right: *Note:* The syntax may vary slightly depending on your version of git.
 `man git branch` should be able to shed some light.

 ---